auggiemarignier/TomoSNR/README.md

 ## Usage

-From the command line
+From the command line, for the serial implementation

 `tomos2n <input_files> <options>`

+and for the parallel implementation

+`mpirun -np <nproc> tomos2n <input_riles> -P <options>`

 `<input_files>` are 2D maps, saved as `.fits` files using the HEALPix pixelisation scheme.

 Output files are save in the `outputs` directory.
+If no `outputs` directory exists in the directory where the program was called, one is created.
 Note that rerunning the program will overwrite previous saved outputs files.
-If no `outputs` directory exists in the directory where the program was called, one is created.